Industry reps invoke Florida’s pioneering film history in call to resurrect state incentives program

 - TV and film incentives

-On Thursday, longtime entertainment pros beseeched members of the Miami-Dade County legislative delegation to support legislation bringing back the program, telling attendees at a public hearing downtown that resurrecting the program is a no-brainer.
+On Thursday, longtime entertainment pros beseeched members of the Miami-Dade County legislative delegation to support bringing the program back, telling attendees at a public hearing downtown it’s a no-brainer.

 “Anywhere movies and film productions come, there’s prosperity, (so) I can’t understand why Florida doesn’t have a film incentive act,” said George Schoendorfer, a retired firefighter who has worked for decades as a movie set medic on films and TV productions including “Bad Boys II,” “Miami Vice,” “Pain and Gain” and “Bloodline.”